 Workplace Safety and Risk Mitigation

-Many indoor RTLS systems support safety use cases, such as:
+Many indoor RTLS implementations support safety use cases:

 - Monitoring restricted-area access